NBCSN: Relaunch as the NBC Sports Network / NBCSN

 In April 2011, NBC Sports and Versus announced they had reached a ten-year extension to their television contract with the National Hockey League worth nearly $2 billion over the life of the contract.
 As part of the announcement, Dick Ebersol, the former chairman of NBC Sports, said that Versus would be renamed "within 90 days" in order to reflect the synergy resulting from the merger.
 However, the announcement of a new name did not come until August 1, 2011, when Comcast announced that Versus would be relaunched as the NBC Sports Network (NBCSN) on January 1, 2012.
-The relaunch coincided with NBC's coverage of the NHL Winter Classic, which took place on the same day.
+The relaunch coincided with NBC's coverage of the NHL Winter Classic, which occurred on the same day.

-In an interview with TV Guide, president of programming Jon Miller stated that NBCSN was to be positioned as a credible "full-service sports network", dropping low-brow programming (such as Whacked Out Sports and The T.Ocho Show) in favor of focusing on event coverage, and sports news and talk programs, including new original programming.
+In an interview with TV Guide, president of programming Jon Miller stated that NBCSN was to be positioned as a credible "full-service sports network", removing low-brow programming (such as Whacked Out Sports and The T.Ocho Show) in favor of focusing on event coverage, and sports news and talk programs, including new original programming.
 NBC also made efforts to expand its current broadcasting relationships and acquire new rights for additional sports events to be broadcast on the channel.
-In the months leading up to the relaunch, NBC struck deals with Major League Soccer, dropped the UFL, and added coverage of college hockey games.
+In the months leading up to the relaunch, NBC struck deals with Major League Soccer, removed the UFL, and added coverage of college hockey games.

 On June 6, 2011, it was revealed that NBC Sports would extend its rights to the Olympic Games through 2020, outbidding competing bids by Fox Sports and ESPN in a $4.38 billion contract.
 The network began to participate in NBC's overall coverage beginning at the 2012 Summer Olympics.
-Its coverage of the gold medal game between the United States and Japan in women's soccer set a new viewership record for the network, with 4.35 million viewers.
+Its coverage of the women's soccer gold medal match between the United States and Japan set a new viewership record for the network, with 4.35 million viewers.

-Almost immediately after the rebrand, the shortened moniker "NBCSN" began to be used in TV listings to refer to the network.
-In July 2013, the network announced its intention to use this abbreviation on an official basis.
-On August 18, 2013, commentators and graphics began to refer to the network as "NBCSN".
+In August 2013, after having largely been used as an initialism in unofficial capacities, the channel officially shortened its name to NBCSN.
 The change was made to help streamline its branding in preparation for the 2014 Winter Olympics, by which time the name change was mostly complete.